 Executive search firms have become a big and successful business over the years.
 And as the industry grows, the call to become a recruiter and earn a great deal of profit has grown as well.
 No matter how easy it is to close the role or how abundant the talent pool is, it all boils down to how effective the recruiter is.
 How smart the recruiter is to utilize every strategy and every possible way to attract and get the right candidate.
 Also, recruiters should be able to open up to the changes that are happening as the business advances forward.
 Some recruiters may appear to have adapted better in the market in the past but is struggling to keep up now because they forget to also take time to know or make themselves aware of the changes that are happening now.
 Some recruiters also tend to copy others’ strategy regardless of it being effective or not.
 Recruiters are afraid of taking risks and create their own strategies simply because it is not practiced by others.
 It now becomes important to assess the recruiters’ effectiveness and competitiveness to be able to provide and deliver.
 One recruiter can place a new hire after another but being a consistent performer can mark that spot in the industry.
 A recruiter should set a timeline and should be able to pitch and sell a potential candidate to the client.
 This, of course, is to put a mark on the recruiter’s dedicated service and effective performance and consistency.
 This also builds a strong partnership with the recruitment firm and with the clients.

 Once the perfect candidate has been found, the executive search firm wants exclusive rights to this profile.
 Recruitment firms can search and target the same profile at the same time during the process of sourcing, and this can cause confusion and candidate duplication.
 Recruitment firms want to make sure that this candidate is tagged under them and not with another search firm.
-However, the client companies can also play a vital role in this situation.
+However, client companies can also play a vital role in this situation.
 They are entitled to decide and dictate what happens depending on the satisfaction they receive with the presented profile.
 It becomes important that these recruitment firms have completed several hiring requirements such as having interviewed the candidate whether face-to-face or over the phone.
 Another requirement is have permission from the candidate to release necessary information and details to the client company.
 Through these requirements, ownership is obtained by the firm who has worked harder than the other firms and is entitled to the candidate and placement.
 In this regard, firms should make sure that the profile they will present are also informed of the process and are able to declare that they have been presented by the respective recruitment firm.

 3.Identifying the Perfect Candidate

 Hiring good candidates can be challenging.
 There are several factors that can affect an application and the process of hiring.
 Some profiles have the right skills that match a job together with having the right educational background and work history.
-However, there can be multiple factors and more information needed that what is stated on paper.
+However, there can be multiple factors and more information needed than what is stated on paper.
 In the early stages of the hiring process, it does not guarantee that you get the right candidate at once.
-Searching for the right candidate has been the most common challenge every recruitment firm has encountered, and is still something most companies are experiencing until now.
+Searching for the right candidate has been the most common challenge every recruitment firm has encountered and is still something most companies are experiencing until now.
 As demands from client companies have become more specific in regard to candidate skills and work background, somehow, these candidates have become difficult to find.
 In the process of hiring, it is important to consider that skills alone do not guarantee that the recruiter will hire the right candidate.
 The recruiters should consider that prospective candidates should possess skills and characteristics that not only matches the role or function but also aligns with the companies’ goals and aspirations.
 To overcome this, executive search firms should be able to step up their game and go the extra mile.
 Learn to broaden the scope of the search and the farther you get the more quality and fitting candidates you are able to pool for the role you are trying to fill.
 Another way is to clearly state what the client is looking for.
-While not every potential candidate will possess all the skills that are required for the role, it does not hurt to prioritize candidates that already have the complete skillset.
+While not every potential candidate will possess all the skills that are required for the role, it does not hurt to prioritize candidates that already have the complete skill set.
 This can help the recruiter weed out candidates that are good from the ones that are not so much.
 To also overcome the tedious process of constantly communicating with the client as to why the candidates that were presented have been failing, recruiters should be able to note all the information they need from the profiles and assess the candidates once they are able to interview them.

 4.Recruiting Timeline and Efficiency